 The D750 has now been discontinued and replaced by the Nikon D780, but even though the D780 has been out a little while, it's still too pricey to warrant a place on this list.
 The D750 is now quite hard to find, but if you can hunt one out, you'll likely be getting a bargain!
 The D750 takes its controls and handling cues from Nikon's enthusiast-level DSLRs rather than its pro models, but it does have Nikon's tried and trusted 51-point AF system which was, for a while, the best in the Nikon range.
 The D750 does not capture 4K video, but it can shoot 1080p full HD at up to 60fps.
 It also has a tilting rear screen, so although its live view autofocus isn't especially fast, it's still a step ahead of most fixed-screen DSLRs.
 The D750 is an easy camera to live with and, of course, it offers access to a huge range of Nikon-fit lenses.
-The recent arrival of its long-awaited successor, the Nikon D780, should see the D750's price driven down still further, so we're starting to see some good bargains here.
+It's the cheapest full frame Nikon camera right now, though the Nikon Z5 runs it pretty close.

 It might not have the glamour of Sony’s top-flight A9 II and ultra-high-resolution A7R IV bodies but the A7 III grabs many of the best bits from both pricier models and delivers them in a more affordable package.
 Headline features include highly a effective 696-point AF system and a 5-axis image stabilization system that promises 5EV of compensation.There’s a new 24.2MP back-illuminated image sensor, coupled with the latest generation of image processor, and the two deliver amazing tonal range and make super-high-ISO settings possible.
 Handling is excellent, with a design that combines easy access to important camera settings with a typically compact and lightweight Alpha build.
 For top performance and AF tech at a sensible price, it’s the best Sony camera out there.